zspxx/tryhackme_CTFs/README.md

 # tryhackme_CTFs
-Write-ups &amp;&amp; walkthroughs for TryHackMe rooms
+Collection of CTF writeups from TryHackMe rooms.